Quick Answer

 2D Explainer Animation Tools

-What it produces: Branded, narrated 2D animated explainer videos.
+What it produces: Branded, narrated 2D animated explainer videos — and, as of recently, AI avatar videos from the same document-to-video pipeline.

 Knowlify (YC S25) is purpose-built for teams that already have content in documents — PDFs, Google Docs, Word files, Notion pages, Markdown, or a URL — and need to turn that content into an animated explainer video without starting from scratch in a timeline editor.